evanshortiss/javascript-testing/README.md

 [Chai](http://chaijs.com/) to test some code.

 This repository is a *really* simple example of how you can test client and cloud code.
-The code included is should be easy to pick up and read.
+The code included should be easy to pick up and read.

 ## Perquisites (Required Software)